 Every spring the cactus puts out new arms and an array of flower buds.
 These of course turn into flowers of many colors.
 I’ve seen red, yellow and kinda lavenderish ones.
-After that, it sets fruit very similar to those of the prickly pear — and yes, you can make a cholla fruit syrup with them that is pretty close to my recipe for prickly pear syrup.
+After that, it sets fruit very similar to those of the prickly pear — and yes, you can make a cholla fruit syrup with the fruit of the Christmas cholla that is pretty close to my recipe for prickly pear syrup.
 But in this case it is the buds before the flowers form that you want.

 Who thought this one up?
 Apparently the Tohono O’Odham Indians of the Sonora.
-(You can buy them already processed from Native Seed Search here.)
+(You can buy them already processed here.)
 They pluck them off the cactus with wooden chopstick-like things — regular tongs work fine — and then meticulously remove the spines.

 If you want to do this, remember the Forager’s Rule: Don’t take even half the buds off any one cactus.
 Take a few from one, then a few from another, until you have enough.
-Besides, you want fruit, right?
+Besides, you want pretty flowers, right?

 So.
-Pluck off some buds with tongs and put them into a paper grocery bag.
+Pluck off some buds with tongs and put them into a paper grocery bag or a metal tray like a hotel pan.
 One cool tip is to find some sticky plant nearby, like the creosote bush, to brush your buds before you twist them off the cactus.
-To get the rest of the spines off, I built something like an archaeologist’s sifting box, which I use to rub off the spines.
+To get the rest of the spines off, at first I built something like an archaeologist’s sifting box, which I used to rub off the spines.

 Now you need to put on a glove and put your cholla in a sheet pan or something like it.
 Get out a pair of tweezers and pick off the few remaining glochids.
 Be patient and do it right now, because they are devilishly hard to get off once you cook the buds or dry them.